-CE CUSTOMER EXPERIENCE CRITERIA FACTOR OPTION 1 EVALUATION OPTION 2 EVALUATION CE1 Entrance Rank the options according to their potential as a future entrance.
+CE CUSTOMER EXPERIE CRITERIA FACTOR OPTION 1 EVALUATION OPTION 2 EVALUATION CE1 Entrance Rank the options according to their potential as a future entrance.
 CE2 Ease of use Rank these options according to their ability to provide a useful, easy exit from transit for local community.
-CE3 Proximity to amenities Rank the options according to their ability to provide improved access to: Major destinations in the community, including but not limited to post-secondary institutions, museums and other cultural amenities, and hospitals; Local destinations in the community, including but not limited to parks, schools, recreational facilities, and shopping districts CE4 Improved station functions Rank the options according to their ability to improve the functions of the station.
-Consider factors such as: Improves general passenger flow; Helps distribute traffic volume during peak periods; Improves prominence of TTC facility in the local community; Potential to provide greater connection between transit modes.
-Total score: Comparative Rank:
+CE3 Proximity to amenities Rank the options according to their ability to provide improved access to: O Major destinations in the community, including but not limited to post-secondary institutions, museums and other cultural amenities, and hospitals; O Local destinations in the community, including but not limited to parks, schools, recreational facilities, and shopping districts CE4 Improved station functions Rank the options according to their ability to improve the functions of the station.
+Consider factors such as: Total score: • Comparative Rank: